 The Directors have considered the business activities and the Group's principal risks and uncertainties in the context of the current operating environment.
-This includes the associated risks with doing business in an environment with inflationary pressures and risk of recession increasing in certain markets, and the geo-political climate including the ongoing conflict in Ukraine, to which Endava has no direct exposure.
-The Directors have reviewed liquidity and modelled cash flow projections to produce a baseline forecast scenario
+This includes the associated risks with doing business in an environment with inflationary pressures and risk of recession increasing in certain markets.
+The Directors have reviewed liquidity and modelled cash flow projections to produce a baseline forecast scenario.

-The Directors have also considered sensitivities in respect of potential downside scenarios over and above the baseline scenario, and the mitigating actions available in concluding that the Group is able to continue in operation for a period of at least 12 months from the date of approval of these financial statements.
-The specific scenarios modelled include a downside scenario with a recession weakening the demand from January 2023 leading to stalling of sequential revenue growth for three quarters, and a severe but plausible downside scenario with a more significant recession impact leading to stalling/ severe impact on sequential revenue growth for five quarters, followed by a gradual recovery.
+The Directors have also considered sensitivities in respect of potential downside scenarios over and above the baseline scenario, and the mitigating actions available in concluding that the Group is able to continue in operation for a period of at least 12 months from the date of approval of these consolidated financial statements.
+The specific scenarios modelled include a downside scenario with a recession weakening the demand from July 2023 leading to a sequential revenue decline for three quarters, and a severe but plausible downside scenario with a more significant recession impact leading to a severe impact on sequential revenue growth for five quarters, followed by a gradual recovery.

-In the downside scenario, revenue over the forecast period is 9% lower than the baseline scenario, with some short-term cost mitigation associated with slower net hiring assumed during the three quarters of stalled revenue growth compared to the baseline scenario.
-The closing cash balance at the end of the forecast period is £55 million lower than the baseline scenario, but remains positive throughout the forecast period, and no draw-down from the RCF would be required.
+In the downside scenario, revenue over the forecast period is 23% lower than the baseline scenario and no mitigating actions over costs are taken by management.
+The closing cash balance at the end of the forecast period is £87.0 million lower than the baseline scenario, but remains positive throughout the forecast period, and no drawdown from the RCF would be required.

-In the severe but plausible downside scenario, revenue over the forecast period is 20% lower than the baseline scenario, and cost mitigation measures in the form of reduced hiring are assumed over the three quarters of declining and stalled revenue growth.
-The closing cash balance at the end of the forecast period is £103 million lower than the baseline scenario, but remains positive throughout the forecast period, and no draw-down from the RCF would be required.
+In the severe but plausible downside scenario, revenue over the forecast period is 32% lower than the baseline scenario, and no cost mitigation measures are taken by management.
+The closing cash balance at the end of the forecast period is £146.0 million lower than the baseline scenario, but remains positive throughout the forecast period, and no draw-down from the RCF would be required.

 Throughout each of the scenarios considered, the Group's cash position continues to remain strong throughout the forecast period.
-As noted above, the Group has an unused RCF of £200 million, funded by a group of banks.
-On the basis of the Group's existing cash reserves and projections, the Directors do not expect to need to draw down on the RCF in the foreseeable future, even in the most stressed scenario considered.
+As noted above, the Group has an unused RCF of £350.0 million, funded by a group of banks.
+On the basis of the Group's existing cash reserves and projections, the Directors do not expect to draw down on the RCF in the foreseeable future, even in the most severe scenario considered.

-As a result, given the strength of the underlying business performance, the level of cash in the business, the proven resilience of services during COVID-19 period, and ability to manage the cost base as required, the Directors support the continued going concern assumption.
+As a result, given the strength of the underlying business performance, the level of cash in the business, and ability to manage the cost base as required, the Directors support the continued going concern assumption.
 The Directors remain vigilant and ready to implement mitigation action in the event of a downturn in demand or an impact on operations.

-The Directors are also not aware of any significant matters that occur outside the going concern period that could reasonably possibly impact the going concern conclusion.
-Having considered the outcome of these assessments, the Directors consider that the Group has adequate resources to continue in operation for the foreseeable future, being at least 12 months from the date of approval of these financial statements, and accordingly continue to adopt the going concern basis in preparing the financial statements.
+The Directors are also not aware of any significant matters that are likely to occur outside the going concern period that could reasonably possibly impact the going concern conclusion.
+Having considered the outcome of these assessments, the Directors consider that the Group has adequate resources to continue in operation for the foreseeable future, being at least 12 months from the date of approval of these consolidated financial statements, and accordingly continue to adopt the going concern basis in preparing the consolidated financial statements.

-H. Basis of consolidation
+F. Basis of Consolidation